 How To Write A Good Story?

-Ever thought if your story is not good enough to outshine from the rest of the bestselling books?
-Or maybe the real question is “is my story good enough for it to hype up the audience appeal?”
-Storytelling is never an easy task, it involves creativity, propped with a bit of your creative spirit for it to stand out from the rest that has solely settled their individual sparks.
-To get your story’s own spark, here are some tips for our young authors to get familiar with on how to write a good story:
+Ever thought if your story is not good enough to outshine other bestselling books?
+Or maybe the real question is, is my story interesting enough to hype up the audience?
+Storytelling is never an easy task.
+It involves creativity, propped up by your creative spirit, for it to stand out from the rest that have established their individual spark.
+To get your story’s own spark and get familiar on how to write a good story, here are some tips for our young authors:

 Write a good story that will make a talk of the town for readers.